 We performed a differential abundance analysis to identify ammonia-oxidizing ASVs exhibiting differences in relative abundances between drought and control in each cropping system.
-The ASVs that were significant impacted by drought represented 44% and 35 % (AOB), 20% and 16 % (AOA), 23% and 25 % (Comammox) of the most dominant and prevalent ASVs in bulk soil and rhizosphere, respectively (Figure 3).
-Among the three ammonia-oxidizing groups, the AOB community has the largest number of affected ASVs in all samples (30 and 25 ASVs in bulk soil and rhizosphere, respectively).
-Most of the affected AOB ASVs in bulk soil (70 %) exhibited a decrease in relative abundance with drought, while no clear pattern emerged for the AOA and Comammox .
-The AOB, AOA, and Comammox ASVs responsive to drought were mainly affiliated with Nitrosospira sp., Nitrososphaerales (NS Delta Incertae sedis), and Nitrospira sp. clade B, respectively (Figure 3).
-Moreover, CONMIN exhibited less drought-affected AOA and Comammox ASVs compared to BIODYN and CONFYM (Figure 3).
+The ASVs that were significant impacted by drought represented 44% and 35 % (AOB), 20% and 16 % (AOA), 23% and 25 % (comammox) of the most dominant and prevalent ASVs in bulk soil and rhizosphere, respectively (Fig. 3B).
+Among the three ammonia-oxidizing groups, the AOB community has the largest number of affected ASVs in all samples (30 and 25 ASVs in bulk soil and rhizosphere, respectively) (Fig. 3A).
+Most of the affected AOB ASVs in bulk soil (70 %) exhibited a decrease in relative abundance with drought, while no clear pattern emerged for the AOA and comammox.
+The AOB, AOA, and comammox ASVs responsive to drought were mainly affiliated with Nitrosospira sp., Nitrososphaerales (NS Delta Incertae sedis), and Nitrospira sp. clade B, respectively (Fig. 3A).
+Moreover, CONMIN exhibited less drought-affected AOA and comammox ASVs compared to BIODYN and CONFYM (Fig. 3).

 Drought affected the abundance of ammonia oxidizers in bulk soil

-Quantification of the abundances of ammonia-oxidizing communities showed that the effects of drought were different depending on the ammonia-oxidizing group and the cropping system (Supplementary Table 3).
-In the bulk soil, a significant effect of drought was observed on the abundance of AOB and comammox clade B but not on that of AOA and comammox clade A (Three-way repeated measures ANOVA, P<0.05, Figure 4; Supplementary Table 3).
+Quantification of the abundances of ammonia-oxidizing communities showed that the effects of drought were different depending on the ammonia-oxidizing group and the cropping system (Table S3).
+In the bulk soil, a significant effect of drought was observed on the abundance of AOB and comammox clade B, but not on that of AOA and comammox clade A (Three-way repeated measures ANOVA, P<0.05, Fig. 4; Table S3).
 This effect of drought depended on the cropping system only for the AOB.
 Thus, drought led to a decrease in the AOB abundance in the CONFYM system only, with decreases of up to 39 % relative to the control.
-In contrast, the abundance of comammox clade B was consistently lower in the drought treatment across cropping systems, with the strongest effects observed in the CONFYM system (Figure 4D).
-We also found that drought led to significant decreases in the proportion of AOB and comammox within the total bacterial community in the bulk soil (LMM, P<0.05, Supplementary Fig.6; Supplementary Table 4), while no significant effect was observed in the rhizosphere (Three-way repeated measures ANOVA, P<0.05, Supplementary Fig. 6; Supplementary Table 4).
+In contrast, the abundance of comammox clade B was consistently lower in the drought treatment across cropping systems, with the strongest effects observed in the CONFYM system (Fig. 4D).
+We also found that drought led to significant decreases in the proportion of AOB, and comammox clade A and B within the total bacterial community in the bulk soil (LMM, P<0.05, Fig. S6; Table S4), while no significant effect was observed in the rhizosphere (Three-way repeated measures ANOVA, P<0.05, Fig. S6; Table S4).
 In contrast to the comammox community structure, we found that comammox clade A was dominating over comammox clade B, which is likely due to primer bias leading to preferential amplification.
-Overall, there was no effect of drought on the AOA/AOB ratio in bulk soil, but we identified a slight increase in AOA/AOB ratio in the CONFYM system in.
-Increasing in AOA/AOB ratio in response to drought was also detected in rhizosphere, particularly in the BIODYN and CONMIN systems (Supplementary Fig. 7).
+Overall, there was no effect of drought on the AOA/AOB ratio in bulk soil, but we identified a slight increase in AOA/AOB ratio in the CONFYM system in April (Fig. S7, Table S5).
+Increasing in AOA/AOB ratio in response to drought was also detected in rhizosphere, particularly in the BIODYN and CONMIN systems (Fig. S7).

 Correlation between ammonia oxidizing community, N pools, and soil properties